MLSDev/LiveDataSocialAuth/README.md

 ```

 ### Google Sign-In
-To do all needed stuff follow the oficial [documentation](https://developers.google.com/identity/sign-in/android/start-integrating)
+To do all needed stuff follow the oficial [Google documentation](https://developers.google.com/identity/sign-in/android/start-integrating)
 #### Key points
 - Genrate and add the `google-services.json` into the `/app` directory
 - Add the `classpath 'com.google.gms:google-services:4.2.0'` dependency to your project-level `build.gradle`